 3 Things to Know About Cervical Cancer

-Cervical cancer is the second most common cancer among women, and it can affect women of all ages.
+Cervical cancer is the second most common cancer among women around the world, and it can affect women of all ages.
 Thanks to preventative vaccines, rates of cervical cancer have decreased in recent years.
 However, early detection is vital to surviving this cancer.
 Check out these three important facts to learn more about this illness.

 HPV causes most cases of cervical cancer.

 Human papillomavirus (HPV) is a very common virus that can occur without presenting any symptoms.
 The CDC estimates that 20 million people are currently living with HPV worldwide, and an additional 6.2 million will contract the virus each year.
 HPV affects both women and men, and it is one of the most easily transmitted STDs.
 Research has found HPV responsible for cases of cervical, throat, penile, anal, vulvar, and vaginal cancers.